Shubhankar-Ranjan/Nike/README.md

 2. Create a new branch: `git checkout -b feature/your-feature-name`.
 3. Make your changes and commit them: `git commit -m "Add your message here"`.
 4. Push the changes to your fork: `git push origin feature/your-feature-name`.
-5. Create a pull request to the `main` branch of this repository.
+5. Create a pull request to this repository's `main` branch.

 I will review your pull request, and if everything looks good, I will merge it into the main branch.
 Thank you for helping make this website even better!

 ## Support

-If you encounter any issues with the website or have any questions, please feel free to reach out to me at my linkedin - [https://www.linkedin.com/in/shubhankar-ranjan/].
+If you encounter any issues with the website or have any questions, please feel free to reach out to me at my LinkedIn 👉 [Shubhankar Ranjan](https://www.linkedin.com/in/shubhankar-ranjan/).

 I value your feedback and will do my best to assist you with any concerns or queries you may have.